-- (a).
-Formulate a process to review post implementation effects of curriculum. - (b).
-Suggest measures to ensure academic standard and excellence of the course offered by the department. - (c).
-Suggest the methodologies for innovative teaching and evaluation techniques;

-- enhancement of industry institute interaction. - (d).
-Identify and recommend the record of new programme. - (e).
-Review target set for attainment of course outcomes and programme outcomes. - (f).
-Guide and provide support to department for enhancing interaction with outside world. - (g).
-Plan strategically to enhance the academic quality of department. - (h).
-Resolve the address issues express by the stakeholders through feedback. - (i).
-Defining and redefining the Programme Educational Objectives (PEOs) and Programme Outcomes (POs) based on the recommendations by departmental academic committee. - (j).
-Study the achievement of PEOs and POs reported by department academic committee and suggest measures for improvement.
+- a) Formulate a process to review post implementation effects of curriculum - b) Suggest measures to ensure academic standard and excellence of the course offered by the department. - c) Suggest the methodologies for innovative teaching and evaluation techniques; enhancement of industry institute interaction - d) Identify and recommend the record of new programme - e) Review target set for attainment of course outcomes and programme outcomes - f) Guide and provide support to department for enhancing interaction with outside world. - g) Plan strategically to enhance the academic quality of department. - h) Address concerns of stakeholders expressed through feedback. - i) Defining and redefining the Programme Educational Objectives (PEOs) and Programme Outcomes (POs) based on the recommendations by departmental academic committee. - j) Study the achievement of PEOs and POs reported by department academic committee and suggest measures for improvement.